-Q: Can I use tables in groov?
+Q: Can I use tables in groov View?

-A: You can select individual elements (indices) of a table. groov supports all of these data types: integer, float, and string variables and tables, and analog and digital I/O.
+A: You can select individual elements (indexes) of a table. groov View supports all of these data types: integer, float, and string variables and tables, and analog and digital I/O.

-Q: How do I use timers/PIDs/Scratch Pad in groov?
+Q: How do I use timers/PIDs/Scratch Pad in groov View?

-A: groov supports integer, float, timer, and string variables and tables, and analog and digital I/O. To use elements in a PID loop, memory-map Scratch Pad elements, or other data you need in a groov interface, just periodically move the data you want into a variable.
-Voilá! groov can see and use it.
+A: groov View supports integer, float, timer, and string variables and tables, and analog and digital I/O. To use elements in a PID loop, memory-map Scratch Pad elements, or other data you need in a groov View interface, just periodically move the data you want into a variable.